tillay/mods/README.md

   https://modrinth.com/mod/modmenu

+- Rusherhack:

+  Another great utility mod/hacked client I use.
+It has a lot of good movement capibility.

+  You need to run the installer you get from the forum before it will function properly.

+  If you do not intend to pay for Rusherhack, simply remove the mod from your mods folder after downloading the zip or cloning the repo.

+  The name of the mod file is rusherhack-loader.jar

 - Sodium:

   Important optimization mod to boost FPS for high end PCs and make Minecraft playable on lower end PCs